Skip to main content

 dlt pipeline <pipeline name> drop [resource_1] [resource_2]

 Drops tables generated by selected resources and resets the state associated with them.
 Mainly used to force a full refresh on selected tables.
-In example below we drop all tables generated by repo_events resource in github pipeline:
+In the example below, we drop all tables generated by the repo_events resource in the GitHub pipeline:

 dlt pipeline github_events drop repo_events

-dlt will inform you on the names of dropped tables and the resource state slots that will be reset:
+dlt will inform you of the names of dropped tables and the resource state slots that will be reset:

 About to drop the following data in dataset airflow_events_1 in destination dlt.destinations.duckdb: